Coder731/Portfolio_Project_1/README.md

 - [git-pod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template)

-- Used CodeInstitute lessons on the Editor as a template to showcase technologies used in this project in this Readme file.
+- CodeInstitute lessons on the Editor were used as a template for how to showcase technologies.
+The technologies used in this project, are shown in this Readme file.
 [Creating a Webpage that showcases technologies used in a Project](https://github.com/Code-Institute-Solutions/Editor)

     ##### Content / Readme / Image Alignment